HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 #### DX core tuning for concurrent user run

-For tuning details and enhancements done to DX core during testing, see [DX-Core-Tuning](./rendering_medium_config.md#dx-core-tuning-for-concurrent-user-run).
+For tuning details and enhancements done to DX core during testing, see [DX core tuning](./rendering_medium_config.md#dx-core-tuning-for-concurrent-user-run).

 ### Results

 The initial test runs were conducted on an AWS-distributed Kubernetes setup with a single node of instance types c5.2xlarge and c5.4xlarge.
 The system successfully handled concurrent user loads of 1,000, 2,000, 3,000, and 5,000 with a < 0.01% error rate.
 At 6,000 users, error rates increased dramatically and the response times went up as well.
 For a response time to be considered optimal, it should be under 1 second.